awsdocs/aws-deepracer-developer-guide/doc_source/deepracer-reward-function-input.md

 **Range**: `-180:+180`

-Heading direction, in degrees, of the vehicle with respect to the x\-axis of the coordinate system\.
+Heading direction, in degrees, of the agent with respect to the x\-axis of the coordinate system\.

 ![\[\]](http://docs.aws.amazon.com/deepracer/latest/developerguide/images/deepracer-reward-function-input-heading.png)